simul/simul.github.io/ref/simul/crossplatform/TargetsAndViewport.md

 **m_rt**  API pointer to the target

+**textureTargets**  If using Simul textures, the targets, including layer and mip specification.

 **rtFormats**  The pixel format of the target

 **m_dt**  If any, the API pointer to the depth surface